Yuvraj-26/Real-Time-Stock-Market-Data-Processing-Engine/README.md

 SUCCESS: PRODUCER DATA TO CONSUMER IN REAL TIME FROM TERMINAL

-## Step 4: Open Jupyter Notebook and Create Basic Kafka Producer and Kafka Consumer in Python
+## Step 4: Open Jupyter Notebook and Create a Basic Kafka Producer and Kafka Consumer in Python

 Basic Producer